OpenContributionsProject/opencontributionssite/.github/DEVELOPMENT.md

 pnpm run test --coverage
 ```

-### Type Checking
+### TypeScript

-Run [TypeScript](https://typescriptlang.org) locally to type check files:
+You should see feedback from [TypeScript](https://typescriptlang.org) in your editor.

+If you'd like to get a real-time updated list of all TypeScript errors in ycode, you can run its `tsc` command-line locally:

 ```shell
 pnpm tsc --watch
 ```

-You should also see suggestions from TypeScript in your editor.